thomas5564/tp/docs/UserGuide.md

 `y` refers to a passing grade, `n` refers to a failing grade.

 **Examples:**
-- Marks the first student as passed for the Midterm exam: `grade 1 en/Midterm s/y`.
+- Marking the first student as passed for the Midterm exam: `grade 1 en/Midterm s/y`.
-- Marks students 2 through 4 as failed for the Final exam: `grade 2:4 en/Final s/n`.
+- Marking students 2 through 4 as failed for the Final exam: `grade 2:4 en/Final s/n`.

 <box type="tip">